VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 }];

 generateKeyPair.then(function(keyPair) {
-    var vsKeysService = new Virgil.PublicKeysService('45fd8a505f50243fa8400594ba0b2b29');
+    // Instantiate Virgil Keys client with developer's access token var vsKeysService = new Virgil.PublicKeysService('45fd8a505f50243fa8400594ba0b2b29');

-    vsKeysService.publish(keyPair, userIdentity).then(
+    // Publish the key to the Virgil Keys infrastructure to make available for other users vsKeysService.publish(keyPair, userIdentity).then(
         function(response) {
-            // Save public and private keys values to the global variables currentUserPublicKeyId = response.id.public_key_id;
+            // Save public and private keys values to the global variables for further encryption / decryption currentUserPublicKeyId = response.id.public_key_id;
             currentUserPrivateKey = keyPair.privateKey;
         })